ShehanPremathilaka2000/CPP-Project/README.md

 *   `SimulationTest.ParticleInteractionAndEscape`: 6 points (Tests interaction leading to removal - involves multiple components)
 *   `SimulationTest.ParallelPerformance`: 3 points (Redundant overall simulation speedup check within this suite)

-**Total Score: 100 Points**

-## Known Issues / Areas for Improvement

-The project contains several intentional bugs and areas where performance can be improved, typical of complex simulations:

-*   **Thread Safety:** Potential race conditions, deadlocks, or incorrect synchronization in particle updates, simulation steps, and thread management.
-*   **Memory Management:** Potential for memory leaks or inefficient memory usage.
-*   **Physics/Logic:** Possible inaccuracies in collision handling, force calculations, or energy conservation.
-*   **Performance:** Opportunities to improve parallel execution speed, reduce bottlenecks, and optimize algorithms or data structures.

 Good luck with debugging and optimizing the simulation!